agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 Now on the right above diagram, I have a couple of words that are different then _push_ and _pop_, and I'm using a bit of standard here.
-You can use _push_ for **enqueue**, which means add to the queue, that is add a person in line which is `O(n)`; and **dequeue** which you can think of as _pop_, which is remove person from line.
+You can use _push_ for **enqueue**, which means add to the queue, that is add a person in line which is `O(1)`; and **dequeue** which you can think of as _pop_, which is remove person from line.
 However _dequeue_ unlike _pop_ doesn't take the last person in line, it takes the first person.

-So that stacks and queues differs; and we have these names to make sure that we understand the differences, but we have **peak** which once again tells us what's the first item that's going to come up, that is the first person in the list versus a queue that is the last played, which was the last in first out.
+So that stacks and queues differs; and we have these names to make sure that we understand the differences, but we have **peek** which once again tells us what is the first item that's going to come up, that is the first person in the list versus a _queue_, that is the last played, which was the last in first out.

-Once again **lookup** in queue usually don't do, because you're only interested in _enqueuing_ and _dequeueing_.
+Once again **lookup O(n)** in queue usually we don't do it, because you're only interested in _enqueuing_ and _dequeueing_.
 You can see here, our Big-O notation is quite fast.

 We actually going to demonstrate this in code, but I want you to try and answer this question, why would you not to use an array to build a queue?
 Well, the